aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

    - clk_extra_c0
    - clk_extra_c1

-**clk_main_a0** is the main clock and used, since all interfaces between CL and SH are clocked with clk_main_a0.
+**clk_main_a0** is the main clock.
+All interfaces between the CL and SH are synchronous to clk_main_a0, and must be used by the CL.

 The clocks within each group are generated from a common VCO/PLL, which restrict what combinations of frequencies are allowed within a group.

 The maximum frequency on clk_main_a0 is 250MHz.

+Clocks within a gruop are phase aligned.

 ** *Note: The Developer must NOT assume frequency lock or alignment between clocks from different groups, even if they are set for same frequencies * **

 ### Defining Clock frequencies by Developer

-There Developer can select among a set of available frequencies, provided in the [clock recipe table](./clock_recipes.csv), and recipe names are called Ax, By, Cz  for group A recipe x, group B recipe y and group C recipe z respectively.
+There Developer can select among a set of available frequencies, provided in the [clock recipe table](./clock_recipes.csv).
+The recipe names are called Ax, By, Cz  for group A recipe x, group B recipe y and group C recipe z respectively.

-Group A recipe must be defined in the [AFI Manifest](./AFI_Manifest.md), which would be included in the tar file passed to `aws ec2 create-fpga-image` AFI registration API.
-Group B and C recipes are optional in the manifest file, and if they are missing, the recipe B0 and/or C0 are used as default.
+Group A recipe must be defined in the [AFI Manifest](./AFI_Manifest.md), which is included in the tar file passed to `aws ec2 create-fpga-image` AFI registration API.
+Group B and C recipes are optional in the manifest file, and if they are missing the recipe B0 and/or C0 are used as default.

 <a name="Reset"></a>
 ## Reset

 The shell provides an active_low reset signal synchronous to clk_main_a0: rst_main_n.
 This is an active low reset signal, and combines the board reset and PCIe link-level reset conditions.

-### PCIe Function Level Reset (FLR)

-PCIe FLR is supported for the Application Physical Function (PF) using a separate FLR signal:

--   sh_cl_flr_assert – Active-high Level signal that is asserted when FLR has been requested

--   cl_sh_flr_done – Asserted (active-high) for a single clock to acknowledge the FLR.
-This must be asserted ** within 4 miliseconds ** in response to sh_cl_flr_assert.
-Note due to pipeline delays it is possible sh_cl_flr_assert is asserted for some number of clocks after cl_sh_flr_done.

-A failure to respond to flr_assert with flr_done with 4 millisecond will leave the CL in an unknown state.

 <a name="interfaces_between_shell_and_cl"></a>
 # Interfaces between Shell and CL